Pastoral Narrative Therapy Course

 15. Counselling association registration

 The programme is at present not formally registered with the HPCSA, SACSW or SACE.
-However, we are aware that several of our students from psychology, social work or teaching were able to receive recognition from these professional bodies for completing the programme.
+Nevertheless, we are aware that several of our students from psychology, social work or teaching were able to receive recognition from these professional bodies for completing the programme.

 Ministry professionals such as pastors qualify for 100CMD (‘VBO’) points upon successful completion.
 We would be happy to work with you and to approach your professional body for recognition.